chipsogdipp/Skitzopad/README.md

 **[Why?]**

-The reason I've chosen to do these various changes and improvements to my laptop is multifaceted: the biggest reason is that I want to learn about computing in general.
-My thought process is that familiarity with a specific set of hardware will provide a good platform to achieve my goals.
-Another reason is
+Computers have always struck me as a masterpiece of refined, principled logic.
+An engineering puzzle, one I've longed to solve through hands-on tinkering, but never fully grasped.
+That's the core reason behind these laptop upgrades and improvements: I want to understand computing from the silicon upward, not merely how to operate it.
+Sticking with one known-good set of hardware gives me the clean, predictable canvas I need to experiment without endless fights against drivers or abstraction layers.

-The goals being:
+My goals are:
-**Understanding the boot process and relative software/firmware** **Increase my familiarity with Linux systems, more specifically with a hardened kernel** **The connection of the physical mechanics of the hardware and how that relates to the code I write** **I want to bridge the human-computer gap**
+* Understanding the boot process end-to-end, including the interplay of firmware, bootloader, kernel and early userspace.
+* Sharpen my skills with Linux, being able to utilize it more properly to fit a more restrictive set of hardware specs.
+* Connecting the physical behavior of hardware components directly to the code I write and debug
+* Ultimately bridging the human-computer gap, being able to visualize concretely what goes on inside computers

 In short, I want to demystify the apparent black magic that makes computers work.
 I want to understand what makes a system tick, not just GUIs or Python scripts.
+This project is about transforming "it just works" to "I know exactly why and how it works."

 **[Hardware]**

-**[Libreboot]**
+(Note: This laptop is an ongoing experimental platform-specs are subject to upgrades and changes as I learn and iterate.)

+* Display: 14", 1920x1080@60Hz
+* CPU: Intel i5-8350U, 4 cores and 8 threads @ 3.6 GHz
+* GPU: Intel UHD Graphics 620 @ 1.1 GHz (integrated)
+* RAM: 32GB DDR4
+* Storage: 914 GB SATA SSD.

+**[Firmware]**

+**[Software]**